istio/istio.io/content/docs/tasks/security/auth-sds/index.md

 ## Caveats

-Note this feature currently has the following caveats:
+Currently, the SDS identity provision flow has the following caveats:

 * The control plane security has to be turned off.
 Enabling SDS with control plane security turned on is working in progress.

-* The support for smoothy migration from existing clusters using the secret volume mount to using the SDS is working in progress.
+* The support clusters smoothly migrating from using the secret volume mount to using the SDS is working in progress.